PortWhisperer/assemblyStudies/README.md

 # assemblyStudies
-Repository of studies related to assembly
+This repository contains work from my studies related to assembly.
+This includes practice code and exercises from textbooks, etc.